Water's Soul

-Water's Soul is a sculpture along the Hudson River Waterfront Walkway in the Newport section of Jersey City.
+Water's Soul is a sculpture along the Hudson River Waterfront Walkway in the Newport section of Jersey City, New Jersey.
 It depicts a woman with closed eyes holding a finger to her lips in a state of silent contemplation and self-reflection.
 The work was conceived by Jaume Plensa and commissioned by LeFrak and Simon Property Group.
 Made of polyester resin, fiberglass, and marble dust, the work is white and stands 80 ft tall.
 It faces the Hudson River and the New York City skyline.
 It was created at Plensa's Barcelona studio and shipped in 23 containers, each 40 ft feet long, to the site.